hillfung/make_LDSR_annot/README.md

 ### annot.dir
 The value supplied to this argument should be a (vector of) strings.
 For example: `annot.dir=c("/home/user/my_annotations/foo","/home/user/my_annotations/bar")` indicates that `foo.[1-22].annot.gz` and `bar.[1-22].annot.gz` will be included in the new annotation.

-Optionally, the value may be a directory and all annotations inside the annotation will be collapsed into the new annotation.
+Alternatively, the value may be a directory, e.g. `annot.dir="/home/user/my_annotations/"` (note the trailing slash!), and all annotations inside the annotation will be collapsed into the new annotation.

 ## Output
+Both functions return:
-Both functions produce 22 files called <annot.name>.[1-22].annot.gz
+- 22 files called <annot.name>.[1-22].annot.gz
+- <annot.name>.log

+`make.LDSR.annot()` further returns:
+- <annot.name>.included: list of SNPs/genes that were included in the new annotation
+- <annot.name>.excluded: list of SNPs/genes that were excluded from the new annotation (if applicable)